L3MON4D3/LuaSnip/DOC.md

     - `jump_into_func`: fn(snippet) -> node:
       Callback responsible for jumping into the snippet.
 The returned node is set as the new active node, ie. it is the origin of the next jump.
-      The default is basically this
+      The default is basically this:
       ```lua
       function(snip)
       	-- jump_into set the placeholder of the snippet, 1
       	-- to jump forwards.
       	return snip:jump_into(1)
       ```
-      While this can be used to only insert the snippet
+      while this can be used to only insert the snippet:
       ```lua
       function(snip)
       	return snip.insert_nodes[0]